ariel-frischer/RA.Aid-swe-bench/README.md

 * [ ] Aider repomap will regenerate a repomap for each attempt, not optimal.
 * [X] Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
   * Fixed with os.env setting
+* [ ] Add proper .env file handling and loading for API keys
 * [ ] We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
 * [ ] Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
 Prefer `uv` as it seems much faster.
 * [ ] Post process eval needs work